How to Knit a Fuchsia

 TOP TIP

-Choose your fuchsia variety - Planning ahead by googling your desired colour/design will allow you to make any amendments to the following patterns.
+Choose your fuchsia variety - Planning ahead by googling your desired colour/design will allow you to make any amendments to the pattern.
+The following pattern uses the pink/purple fuchsia colouring (not the white/purple variety).

 Care when sewing up - Sewing up in the particular order will allow a neater finish.